Alexandria Venture Investments

 Series C in 2021

-Deep Genomics Inc. is an artificial intelligence therapeutics company that focuses on developing individualized genetic medicines.
-Founded in 2014 and based in Toronto, Canada, the company utilizes advanced AI systems to enhance various stages of drug discovery and development, including target identification, lead optimization, toxicity evaluation, and trial design.
-Deep Genomics specializes in creating oligonucleotide therapies that address the genetic causes of diseases at the RNA and DNA levels.
-Its innovative AI-powered platform analyzes RNA biology to uncover new therapeutic targets and mechanisms that traditional methods cannot access, enabling the development of treatments for rare metabolic, ophthalmologic, and neurodegenerative disorders.
-The company recruits top talent in genomics, drug development, and AI to drive its mission of revolutionizing drug discovery.
+Deep Genomics Inc. is an artificial intelligence therapeutics company based in Toronto, Canada, founded in 2014.
+The company focuses on developing individualized genetic medicines by utilizing AI systems to enhance various aspects of drug discovery and development, such as target discovery, lead optimization, toxicity assessment, and innovative trial design.
+Deep Genomics specializes in creating oligonucleotide therapies that address the genetic underpinnings of diseases at the RNA and DNA levels, targeting rare metabolic, ophthalmologic, and neurodegenerative disorders.
+Its AI-powered platform decodes the complexities of RNA biology, enabling the identification of novel therapeutic targets and mechanisms that traditional methods cannot access.
+This innovative approach positions Deep Genomics at the forefront of revolutionizing drug discovery, ultimately aiming to provide new treatments for currently untreatable diseases.

 Wugen